abaidbutt/abaidbutt/README.md

 </div>

+## 👋 Hi there, I'm Abaid Ullah

-### <div align="center">Experienced full-stack developer with expertise in MERN STACK.
-Proficient in React, Redux, Node.js, Express, and MongoDB.
-Delivered numerous high-quality, scalable applications.
-Passionate about Web3.</div>
+Experienced full-stack developer with a strong foundation in the MERN stack, specializing in React, Redux, Node.js, Express, and MongoDB.
+I've successfully delivered numerous high-quality, scalable applications throughout my career.

-- 🔭 I’m currently working on  MERN Stack Project to build an ERP System

-- 🌱 I’m currently learning DevOps
+### 🔭 What I'm Currently Working On

+I'm currently immersed in a Mobile Application Project, building an Chit Fund System.
+I'm excited about the challenges it presents and the innovative solutions we're implementing.

+### 🌱 What I'm Currently Learning

+I'm always eager to expand my knowledge.
+Currently, I'm diving into DevOps practices to enhance my development workflows and deployment processes.

+### ❓ Ask Me About

+Feel free to reach out for discussions or assistance on anything related to the following:
+- MERN stack development
+- React Native
-- ❓ Ask me about anything related to MERN stack / React Native / Web3 / Solidity and related technologies
+- Web3 and blockchain technologies
+- Solidity smart contract development
+- And more!

+I'm passionate about technology and always up for interesting discussions and collaborations.
+Let's connect and make things happen! 🚀

 <br/>